ssvlabs/ssv/docs/specs/NETWORKING.md

 `hash(validatiorPubKey) % num_of_subnets`

-Deteministic mapping is ensured as long as the number of subnets doesn't change, thefore its a fixed number (TBD 32 / 64 / 128).
+Deterministic mapping is ensured as long as the number of subnets doesn't change, therefore it's a fixed number (TBD 32 / 64 / 128).

 **TBD** A dynamic number of subnets (e.g. `log(num_of_peers)`) which requires a different approach.

 ### Message Scoring

-Message scorers track on operators behavior w.r.t incoming IBFT messages:
+Message scorers track on operators' behavior w.r.t incoming IBFT messages:

 - Invalid message signature (`-100`)
 - Message from operator w/o shared committees (`-1000`)

 ### Connection Scoring

 Peer's connection score is determined after a successful handshake, and peers with low score will be pruned.

 Connection scores are based on the following properties: